20

 Phelps studied every stock that returned 100x or more from 1932 to 1971 and found a common thread: the greatest returns came to those who bought good businesses and simply held on.
 His book is a manifesto against overtrading and a love letter to compound interest.
 The message is timeless — the hardest part of investing is not finding winners, but keeping them.

 Paulson executed what many consider the greatest trade in financial history.
 He saw the subprime mortgage bubble when almost no one else did, built an enormous short position through credit default swaps, and made approximately $15 billion for his fund when the housing market collapsed.
-It was conviction, not luck — he spent years building the thesis before the world caught on.
+He later built a significant position in Fannie Mae preferred shares (FNMAT), betting on GSE recapitalization — another deeply contrarian, high-conviction thesis.

 All-in on GSE junior preferred — concentrated conviction investing